Tameema-banu/Automated-Data-Pipeline-Using-Apache-Airflow/README.md

   - `temperature`
   - `humidity`
   - `wind_speed`
-- The data from the processed CSV is inserted into this table using the SQLAlchemy and pyodbc drivers.
+- The data from the processed CSV is inserted into this table using the SQLAlchemy.